Antarctic Krill - Euphausia superba

 Krill are unusual in that they are so super-abundant and relatively large when compared to other phytoplankton feeders in other oceans.
 This means that many large animals such as seals, penguins, whales and myriad other birds are able to tap the food chain close to the producers (phytoplankton) before energy is lost in intermediate stages, so the Antarctic supports a large population of large animals.

 Krill they drift around in swarms that are so large it is difficult to imagine.
 They are usually either not in a particular area at all or are present in huge quantities.
 Swarms estimated at containing 2 million tons of krill spreading over more than 450 square kilometres have been observed.
-This is the equivalent of 28.5 million human beings, 4 times the population of Greater London or approximately the entire population of Canada, averaging 70kg each, in area a third that of Greater London, so 12 times the human biomass density of London.
+This is the equivalent biomass of 28.5 million human beings, approximately 4 times the population of Greater London or the entire population of Canada, averaging 70kg each, in area a third that of Greater London - or 12 times the human biomass density of London (which is a busy place!).
 The krill population of the world has been estimated at outweighing the human population, about half of this population is eaten each year by whales, penguins, seals, fish and pretty much every other Antarctic animal that is larger than them.
 They are then replaced by reproduction and growth.